SadhanaRaman/PremiumCalculator/PremiumCalculator/readme.md

 * The tables are tblOccupations and tblRatings, with RatingID as the foreign key.
 * The models used to create the tables are mapped to the DTOs using Automapper

+### Tests

+Unit tests have been added to test the CalculatePremium method of the PremiumService.
+Moq has been used to mock the dependency to the Repository for the DB calls.
+Given more time, the tests would be expanded.

 ### Logging

 Logging happens globally using a custom exception handler and nLog to write to a file.